2010 South Asian Games

 The 2010 South Asian Games, officially the XI South Asian Games, was a major multi-sport event that took place from 29 January to 8 February 2010 in Dhaka, Bangladesh.
 This was the third time that the Bangladeshi capital hosted the South Asian Games, thus becoming the first city to hold the games three times.

 Roughly 2000 athletes from eight countries competed at the games in 23 different sports.
-The sporting giant of the region, India continued its dominance in the game's medal tally with a staggering 175 medals including 90 gold medals.
+The sporting giant of the region, India, continued its dominance in the game's medal tally with a staggering 175 medals including 90 gold medals.
 Pakistan narrowly beat the host country in gold medals count with 19, while the host Bangladesh captured 18 golds including the region's most popular and prestigious football and cricket titles.
 Bangladesh, however, earned second spot in total medal count beating out Pakistan.
 Sri Lanka's Shehan Abeypitiya becomes the fastest man while Pakistan's Naseem Hamid was crowned the fastest woman of the region winning 100 meter sprint.

 Organization

 The 11th South Asian Games were originally scheduled to take place in November 2009.
 However, the host country (Bangladesh) faced difficulties due to general elections.
 As a result, the South Asian Association Council (SAOC) held the 39th Executive Meeting and decided against hosting the Games in 2009, postponing the games to early 2010.

 The estimated budget of the 2010 Games was about BDT 160 million (US$2.3 million).

-The South Asian Games Organizing Committee (SAGOC) approved the formation of 20 sub-committees to look after the needs of each aspect of the Games, and also to ensure that work proceeded continuously.
-These sub-committees included the ceremonious committee, the co-ordination committee and the security committee.
+The South Asian Games Organizing Committee (SAGOC) approved the formation of 20 sub-committees to focus on specific aspects of the games.
+The sub=committees included the ceremonious committee, the coordination committee, and the security committee.